infiniteflight/infiniteflight-docs/flying-guide/atc-communication/remaining-in-the-pattern.md

 Step 5

-: Once airborne you will receive a sequence and clearance as a minimum, you may also receive a pattern entry if it is required (e.g. due to a runway change)
+: Once airborne you will receive a sequence and clearance as a minimum, you may also receive a pattern entry if required (e.g. due to a runway change)